 Despite mounting pressure, the US-led coalition continued to deny responsibility for causing hundreds of civilian deaths in Raqqa during the four-month bombing campaign to defeat IS in 2017.
 On 28 February, the coalition accepted responsibility for 25 civilian deaths in Raqqa, bringing to 180 the total number it has acknowledged so far.
 However, this admission did not lead to any measures to investigate possible violations of international humanitarian law or compensate victims, and the coalition continued to block requests to disclose the circumstances in which the fatal strikes took place.

 Refugees and internally displaced people

 The death penalty remained in force for many offences.
-The authorities disclosed little information about death sentences and no information on executions.
+The authorities disclosed little information about death sentences passed and no information on executions.

 Amnesty International, Syria: Damning evidence of war crimes and other violations by Turkish forces and their allies (Press release, 18 October 2019), https://www.amnesty.org/en/latest/news/2019/10/syria-damning-evidence-of-war-crimes-and-other-violations-by-turkish-forces-and-their-allies/